MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/width-counter.md

 uid: microsoft.quantum.machines.qc-trace-simulator.width-counter
 ---

-# Quantum Trace Simulator: Width Counter
+# Quantum trace simulator: width counter

-The Width Counter is a part of the Quantum Development Kit [Quantum Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The width counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
 You can use it to count the number of qubits allocated and borrowed by each operation in a Q# program.
 Some primitive operations can allocate extra qubits, for example, multiply controlled `X` operations or controlled `T` operations.

-## Invoking the Width Counter
+## Invoking the width counter

-To run the Quantum Trace Simulator with the Width Counter, you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UseWidthCounter` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with the `QCTraceSimulatorConfiguration` as the parameter.
+To run the quantum trace simulator with the width counter, you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UseWidthCounter` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with the `QCTraceSimulatorConfiguration` as the parameter.

 ```csharp
 var config = new QCTraceSimulatorConfiguration();